dilipkumar26/SDLC_12_Iconics/4_Test_plan/Integrated Test Plan/README.md

+The following table determines the integrated test plan:

 | **Test ID** | **Description**                                              |**Purpose** |**Test cases** |
 |-------------|--------------------------------------------------------------|------------|---------------|
 |  T_01       |Finding the colour code of resistors, cuurent , voltage and resistances | Getting to know the basics parametric values essential for any device or system| 10|